 Federal and provincial regulations and policy stipulate that recipients of Canada – Ontario Integrated Student Loans, Canada Student Grants (CSG), and Ontario Access Grants must be Canadian citizens, Permanent Residents, or Protected Persons within the meaning of subsection 95(2) of the Immigration and Refugee Protection Act (Canada).

 Federal and provincial regulations stipulate independence criteria that must be met in order for a student to be considered independent of parental support.
 Students who are unable to access a parental contribution because of a family breakdown may have a review considered through the Family Breakdown Review process.
 Students who are unable to access a parental contribution due to a court ordered custodian/guardianship agreement may have a review considered through the Legal Guardianship Review process.
-A dependent student’s status cannot be changed to independent within the assessed study period even if the student meets the independent criteria (4 years out of high school) during an approved study period or reinstatement period.
+A dependent student’s status cannot be changed to independent within the assessed study period even if the student meets the independent criteria during an approved study period or reinstatement period.
 The student will be considered independent at the start of a subsequent OSAP application study period.

 Deadlines for submission of reviews have been set and are clearly outlined in the information the student receives with the OSAP application.
 The deadlines are strictly enforced.